 It’s a great example of a social media channel that understands both the requirements of the everyday user and the potential for driving sales.
-It’s visual, it’s immediate, it’s inspiring; and it’s also great for SEO and driving targeted eCommerce traffic.
-From product pins, to Pinterest Lens — Pinterest is a great platform for generating sales and repeat custom.
+It’s visual, it’s immediate, it’s inspiring, and it’s also great for SEO and driving targeted eCommerce traffic.
+From product pins to Pinterest Lens — Pinterest is a great platform for generating sales and repeat customs.

 Here’s how to make the most of Pinterest for your eCommerce brand, no matter where you are in your eCommerce journey.